Tushar152000/New-3d-Portfolio/README.md

-# Build and Deploy a Fantastic 3D Portfolio Website with Three.js and React.js

 ## Introduction
 The most impressive websites in the world use 3D graphics and animations to bring their content to life.
 Learn how to build your own ThreeJS 3D Developer Portfolio today!

 In this course, you'll learn the following:
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
 - React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React